Indoor Fun! Story Time and Play Time at New Jersey Stores

 Barnes & Noble (Various locations in NJ)

 Here’s to hoping the rise of eBooks doesn’t completely shut down both chain and mom & pop bookstores, because both are wonderful places to introduce children to reading.
-The Clifton Barnes & Noble (and many other branches too) host a weekly Saturday story time at 11am in their children’s section.
+The Clifton Barnes & Noble (and many other branches too) host a weekly Saturday Story Time at 11am in their children’s section.
 Many Barnes & Noble stores have special kids events in the winter months as well.
-Drop by the Springfield store for their American Girl event on February 8th where fans can learn all about the newest ‘Girl of the Year’ Saige, through storytelling and activities related to her love of horses and riding.
 Can’t make it to a scheduled event?
 Barnes and Noble stores are still great places to get out of the cold for an hour.
 Bring the kids to browse through the children or pre-teen section filled with books, colorful displays and toys.
 Most locations even have a Thomas the Train set up for free play.
 And don’t forget to refuel with a Starbucks coffee for mom & dad on the way out!
 Please visit the Barnes & Noble store locater for more info on New Jersey events.

 Pottery Barn Kids (Short Hills, NJ)